-The due date for Stage 1 (completed graph only) is before 11:59 pm MST, October 8.
-This date/time is firm.
+The due date for Stage 1 (completed graph only) is before 11:59 pm MST, February 20.
 In view of the purpose of Stage 1, "a timely, complete and accurate collection of data as judged from your time-series plots", late submissions of the graphs will not be accepted, regardless of circumstances.

-The estimated due date for final version of Stage 2 (completed project) is before 11:59 pm MST, November 12 15.
+The due date for final version of Stage 2 without a late penalty is tentatively 11:59 pm MST, March 31.

-Assignments must be submitted to the appropriate D2L dropbox.
+Assignments can only be submitted to the appropriate D2L dropboxes.
 This means that hand drawn plots must be either digitally photographed or "scanned" into a digital format (.jpeg, .png) that can be imported into your word processing program.
 You should plan to complete the final version of your project at least two days prior to the due date to give yourself ample of time to make certain your materials are complete, proofed, properly ordered and rotated, and can be uploaded to the D2L dropbox successfully.
-You are responsible for checking that your final submission is uploaded to D2L

-Late Stage 2 submissions will accumulate a subtractive penalty of -10% per calendar day late.
-For example, if your project is 3 days late, 30% is subtracted from your score.
+You are responsible for checking that you final submission is uploaded to D2L example, if your project is 3 days late, 30% is subtracted from your score.
 That means if your project is 5 days late, you will be assigned an "E" score for your project.
 Extensions of the due date will not be granted under any circumstances beyond the extenuating ones specified in the syllabus.
 I recommend that you finish Stage 2 long before the deadline.
 Besides, think how nice it would be to finish the project early so it does not conflict with end-of-semester requirements in other courses.